 The timing of Gemma 4 overlaps with the RTX 5090 being newly available and the RTX 4090 hitting its lowest-ever pricing as the 50-series pushes older inventory down.

 RTX 5090 — 32GB GDDR7, 1,792 GB/s memory bandwidth, ~$1,999.
-In benchmarks against Llama 70B via Ollama, it hits around 85 tokens/second compared to ~52 on the 4090.
-The bandwidth jump matters more than the CUDA count for inference workloads.
-The extra 8GB over the 4090 is the actual selling point for running 27B models at higher quantizations.
+The 78% bandwidth advantage over the 4090 (1,008 GB/s) translates roughly proportionally into decode speed on any model that fits both cards — on a 27B Q4 file (~17 GB), the arithmetic ceilings are ~105 vs ~59 tokens/second, with real results landing at 60–80% of ceiling.
+The bandwidth jump matters more than the CUDA count for inference workloads, and the extra 8GB over the 4090 is the actual selling point for running 27B models at higher quantizations.

 RTX 4090 — 24GB GDDR6X, still the best price-per-VRAM on the consumer market right now.
 Handles Gemma 3 27B at Q4 without complaint.
 Probably handles Gemma 4 27B at Q4 too, assuming Google doesn't wildly inflate the parameter count.
 If you already own one, you don't have a hardware problem.